acheampongmaa/Sepsis-Prediction-Embedding-ML-into-a-Web-Application/README.md

         python3 -m venv venv; source venv/bin/activate; python -m pip install -q --upgrade pip; python -m pip install -qr requirements.txt

-The both long command-lines have a same structure, they pipe multiple commands using the symbol ` ; ` but you may manually execute them one after another.
+They both have long command-lines which have the same structure, they pipe multiple commands using the symbol ` ; ` but you may manually execute them one after another.

 1. **Create the Python's virtual environment** that isolates the required libraries of the project to avoid conflicts;
 2. **Activate the Python's virtual environment** so that the Python kernel & libraries will be those of the isolated environment;